kgrid-objects/fda-label-collection/README.md

 </sup>
 <p></p>

-6. Now change the '3' to a '4' in the last line of the curl command and run it another time on REQBIN:
+STEP 7.
+Now change the '3' to a '4' in the last line of the curl command and run it another time on REQBIN:

 ```
   -d '4'